-APHIS is working closely with the Tennessee Department of Agriculture on a joint incident response.
-State officials quarantined the affected premises and birds on the property will be depopulated to prevent the spread of the disease.
+APHIS is working closely with state animal health officials in Tennessee on a joint incident response.
+State officials quarantined the affected premises, and birds on the property will be depopulated to prevent the spread of the disease.
 Birds from the flock will not enter the food system.

-As part of existing avian influenza response plans, Federal and State partners are working jointly on additional surveillance and testing in the nearby area.
+As part of existing avian influenza response plans, Federal and State partners are working jointly on additional surveillance and testing in areas around the affected flocks.
 The United States has the strongest AI surveillance program in the world, and USDA is working with its partners to actively look for the disease in commercial poultry operations, live bird markets and in migratory wild bird populations.

-USDA will be informing the World Organization for Animal Health (OIE) as well as international trading partners of this finding.
-USDA also continues to communicate with trading partners to encourage adherence to OIE standards and minimize trade impacts.
-OIE trade guidelines call on countries to base trade restrictions on sound science and, whenever possible, limit restrictions to those animals and animal products within a defined region that pose a risk of spreading disease of concern.
+USDA will report these findings to the World Organisation for Animal Health (WOAH) as well as international trading partners.
+USDA also continues to communicate with trading partners to encourage adherence to WOAH standards and minimize trade impacts.
+WOAH trade guidelines call on countries to base trade restrictions on sound science and, whenever possible, limit restrictions to those animals and animal products within a defined region that pose a risk of spreading disease of concern.
+WOAH trade guidelines also call on member countries to not impose bans on the international trade of poultry commodities in response to notifications in non-poultry.

-All bird owners, whether commercial producers or backyard enthusiasts, should continue to practice good biosecurity, prevent contact between their birds and wild birds, and report sick birds or unusual bird deaths to State/Federal officials, either through their state veterinarian or through USDA’s toll-free number at 1-866-536-7593.
-Additional information on biosecurity for can be found at www.aphis.usda.gov/animalhealth/defendtheflock
+In addition to practicing good biosecurity, all bird owners should prevent contact between their birds and wild birds and report sick birds or unusual bird deaths to State/Federal officials, either through their state veterinarian or through APHIS’ toll-free number at 1-866-536-7593.
+APHIS urges producers to consider bringing birds indoors when possible to further prevent exposures.
+The Animal Health Protection Act authorizes APHIS to provide indemnity payments to producers for birds and eggs that must be depopulated during a disease response.
+APHIS also provides compensation for disposal activities and virus elimination activities.
+Additional information on biosecurity for backyard flocks can be found at http://healthybirds.aphis.usda.gov.

-Avian influenza (AI) is caused by an influenza type A virus which can infect poultry (such as chickens, turkeys, pheasants, quail, domestic ducks, geese and guinea fowl) and is carried by free flying waterfowl such as ducks, geese and shorebirds.
+Avian influenza (AI) is caused by an influenza type A virus which can infect poultry (such as chickens, turkeys, pheasants, quail, domestic ducks, geese, and guinea fowl) and is carried by free flying waterfowl such as ducks, geese and shorebirds.
 AI viruses are classified by a combination of two groups of proteins: hemagglutinin or “H” proteins, of which there are 16 (H1–H16), and neuraminidase or “N” proteins, of which there are 9 (N1–N9).
 Many different combinations of “H” and “N” proteins are possible.
-Each combination is considered a different subtype, and can be further broken down into different strains.
-AI viruses are further classified by their pathogenicity (low or high)— the ability of a particular virus strain to produce disease in domestic chickens.
+Each combination is considered a different subtype and can be further broken down into different strains which circulate within flyways/geographic regions.
+AI viruses are further classified by their pathogenicity (low or high)—the ability of a particular virus strain to produce disease in domestic poultry.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, fairer markets for all producers, ensuring access to safe, healthy and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.